 Step 2: Zoom into a selected time step.
 Right click on the plot, and select Dispatch Log as shown below

-Step 3: This will open a pop-up window displaying the Dispatch Log for that time step.
+Step 3: A pop-up window will display the Dispatch Log for that time step.
 Use the arrow keys on top to go back or forward a time step.

-Step 1: In the simulation detailed results pop-up, click on Other and then Dispatch Log as shown below
+Step 1: In the Simulation Results window, click on Other and then Dispatch Log as shown below;

 Step 2: Save as a txt file, and view it using a text editor.
 Below is a screen shot of a dispatch log export.